PvPClt/project/album_en.md

 **Trump**:

-— And nobody booted you out?
+— And nobody kicked you out?

 **Putin**: